 cinammon to taste

 Mix all the ingredients in a blender or with a hand mixer until flour is well-integrated.
 Scrape sides as needed.
-Let batter sit at room temperature.
-Then make the filling.
+Let batter sit at room temperature about a half hour.
+Meanwhile, make the filling.
 (The advantage of a blender is you can pour batter into the skillet.)

 For the filling: